GREAT DIGGING

 Intimate familiarity with Ukraine together with the distance made possible by moving to Germany generate a desire to keep an eye on radical changes.
 Historical moments are broken down into fragments and then reassembled anew.
 The longue durée, or the long view history, is also rooted out and made visible again where it previously disappeared in the swirl of tumultuous events.
 In order to convey knowledge about a thing, a fact, or a situation, images or metaphors may be more adequate than a concept or model created for or even imposed from the outside on an infinitely complicated world.
 The picture summarizes what the language of concepts often fails to do.
 Images shed light on the »darkness of the lived moment«.

-approaches and measuring points.
+Analytics engaging with reality has its fields of investigation, approaches and measuring points.
 One can explore them at regular intervals and in a certain sequence and then find out something about the tempos, penetrating power or even superficiality of social transformations.
 Or familiarize oneself with the histoire évenementielle, or the history of events, and the longue durée, or the long view history.
 Such long-term observations may be used to sharpen one‘s eyes as well as the ability to make judgments.
 Images and perceptions are essential, they are not just mere »impressionism«.
 If Moscow changes its skyline almost every six months, it says something about the pressure of the capital concentrated in the Russian metropolis.
 If Saint Petersburg is still waiting to ship out, like an old tanker stranded on the sandbar of time, it says something about the forces required for getting the capital of the Russian Empire back in shape.
 And if a skyscraper silhouette grows in the center of Warsaw within a year or less, that says something about the pace of successful modernization, though in other places it may also be indicative of the destructive power of globalization flattening old neighbourhoods and historical buildings.

 Almost the same universal indicators serve as a resource to draw our conclusions from.
 The eye sticks to what one sees »at first glance«.
 How the given urban landscape has changed since one’s last visit, whether the city has tilted towards urbanisation or ruralization, how people are dressed and move around.
 All the details are important: the adverts in newspapers, especially those concerning property, the movies shown in cinemas, the time it takes for the supermarket cashier to take care of your order, the condition of the entrance hall of the railway station, and the routine the ticket is issued with.
 Unmistakable indicators of where the development is headed are the procedures that crossing the border entails, the speed and courtesy with which one is checked in and out at the hotel reception.
 In order to assess the condition of a city, one can address the number of street cafes.
 Should the bazaars and kiosks disappear from the city center, it may signify that economic life has normalized.
 Should there be few people walking around in tracksuits and Reebok sneakers, it might as well mean that the primitive accumulation of capital has been completed and the new stage of development has begun.